staniond/nature_regeneration/readme.md

 ### Notes

-Healing is quite heavy on UPS on large worlds (script has to iterate through all nature entities).
+Healing is quite heavy on UPS on large worlds (script has to iterate through all nature entities), but healing is only done when at least one nature entity is damaged (should not be often) and with a very slow frequency.
 You can adjust the healing frequency in map settings (once in 5s by default).
 It is possible to disable healing over time in the map settings.
 You can still use the `/regenerate-nature` command without any performance consequences while playing.

 Entities that this mod applies health regen stat to are autodetected